Alive! (newspaper): Format

-The Broadcasting Authority of Ireland upheld two complaints against the RTÉ presenter Joe Duffy that he harassed Fr.
-McKevitt on air, interrupting him and treating him differently from other contributors to the Liveline show.
-The BAI decision forced RTÉ to make a statement of apology on 22 June 2013.

 Contributors

-A number of people have contributed to the newspaper's Monthly Musings include Irish poet and academic Dr. Ciarán Ó Coigligh, Bishop Kevin Doran and barrister, journalist and broadcaster Kieron Wood.
-Other contributors include Gerard Murphy, Peter Perrum, Tom English and former University College Dublin's Students' Union president Katie Ascough.
+Contributors to the newspaper's Monthly Musings include Irish poet and academic Dr. Ciarán Ó Coigligh, Bishop Kevin Doran and barrister, journalist and broadcaster Kieron Wood, Gerard Murphy, Peter Perrum, Tom English and former University College Dublin's Students' Union president Katie Ascough.

 Legal issues over covers

 In June 2015 Dina Goldstein threatened to sue the magazine for using images from her "Fallen Princesses" works without her permission.
 One image appeared on the cover and others throughout the magazine.
 Ms Goldstein said that the magazine has not contacted her for permission to use the images.
 She said that she could not disagree more with the sentiments in the article which used the images, that she had left a message with the magazine's office and contacted an attorney to make a formal complaint.